-This new look resource has been created to support you on your tournament organisation journey and is split into 3 Key sections - Before the Tournament, Tournament Site and Personnel and During the Tournament.
+This resource is split into 3 Key sections - Before the Tournament, Tournament Site and Personnel and During the Tournament.
 As you move through this document look out for.

-- Useful tables at the start of each section - Important paragraphs highlighted by green boxes - All underlined words linking to further information
+- Useful tables at the start of each section - · Important paragraphs highlighted by green boxes - All underlined words linking to further information